- Provide funding for education for underprivileged children at World Children’s Fund Mama Kevina School.

 Support World Children’s Fund Mama Kevina School with the following:

-- Food supply for the students and staff
+- Food supply for the students and staffs

-- Support of the school garden: food crops to supplement food supplies and trees for fire wood
+- Support of the school garden work: food crops to supplement food supplies and trees for fire wood

 - Anti-malarial medication and mosquito net supplies for the students and staff

 - Support of the school clinic with medicines and medical supplies

 - Support computer purchases to teach IT skills